cont-limno/bathymetry/README.md

 Code and data for:

 **Stachelek et al. In prep**.
-Geometric models overestimate lake depth due to imperfect slope measurement
+Imperfect slope measurements drive overestimation in standard cone model of lake depth

 ### Products